openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 older versions of the ingress operator.

 On downgrades, there are 2 possible variations
-* When downgrading to an unsupported version, having the `.loadbalancer.dnsManagementPolicy` set to `Unmanaged`,
+* When downgrading to a version of OpenShift without this enhancement, having the `.loadbalancer.dnsManagementPolicy` set to `Unmanaged`,
-  * If the cluster domain is not the same as the domain in the ingresscontroller, could result in failing to create the wildcard *DNSRecord* associated on the ingresscontroller and thereby result in the `cluster-ingress-operator` entering a degraded state.
+  * If the cluster domain is not the same as the domain in the ingresscontroller, could result in failing to create the wildcard DNS record that is associated on the ingresscontroller and thereby result in the `cluster-ingress-operator` entering a degraded state.
 To recover DNS management will have to be disabled cluster wide ([docs](https://github.com/openshift/installer/blob/master/docs/user/aws/install_upi.md#remove-dns-zones)).
-  * When the cluster domain is the same as the domain in the ingresscontroller, this will not cause any issues during downgrades, but a new wildcard *DNSRecord* will be created by the operator.
+  * When the cluster domain is the same as the domain in the ingresscontroller, this will not cause any issues during downgrades, but a new wildcard DNS record will be created by the operator.
 * When downgrading to an unsupported version, having the `.loadbalancer.dnsManagementPolicy` set to `Managed` or leaving it as the default in the ingresscontroller will not result